 Two meetings to present the draft were previously held in June.
-In addition to the July 19 evening meeting, an additional meeting will take place earlier that day from 9 to 11 a.m. at City Hall, 4362 Peachtree Road.
+In addition to the July 19 evening meeting, an additional meeting will take place earlier that day from 9 to 11 a.m. at City Hall, 4362 Peachtree pastels, a variety of design tools and mat board.
+Activities usually take 30 minutes to an hour, so registrants are welcome to come at their leisure during hours.